 Jacks Monterey offers “California Cultural Cuisine” and seats guests beneath the trees in a glass-topped atrium where they can enjoy the sun by day and the stars at night.
 Reflecting the palette of the Monterey Peninsula, the new space is decorated with ocean blues, driftwood browns and the greens of coastal flora Chef Danny Abbruzzese’s new seasonal menu provides a melting pot of flavor profiles from the entire California coastline and other exotic locales.
 Open for lunch daily 11:30am– 4pm, dinner daily 4–11pm, Sunday brunch with live music 11:30am–3pm.

 475 Alvarado Street

 The eatery that led the revival of Alvarado Street is now getting its own makeover.
-After remodeling, The Poke Lab is now Pacificc Rolls & Bowls, with a new look and new menus.
-PRB will continue to offer signature poke bowls, as well as salads, nori rolls and bahn mi sandwiches.
-Pick your protein from among Kalbi barbecue beef, shoyu chicken, pork belly, ginger tofu, ahi tuna and more, and then select toppings and extras.
-Online ordering and delivery will be available.
+The Poke Lab is now Pacific Bowls & Rolls, with a new look and new menus.
+PBR continues to offer signature poke bowls as well as salads, nori rolls and bahn mi sandwiches.
+Pick your protein from among Kalbi barbecued beef, shoyu chicken, pork belly, ginger tofu, ahi tuna and more, and then select toppings and extras.
+Online ordering available.
 Check the Facebook page for updates.

 Peter B’s Brewpub